-Doctor of Chiropractic Students who matriculated before Spring, 2018 and maintained consecutive enrollment must achieve a CGPA of 2.0 or higher at the end of each trimester of enrollment.
+Doctor of Chiropractic Students who matriculated before Spring 2018 and maintained consecutive enrollment must achieve a CGPA of 2.0 or higher at the end of each trimester of enrollment.

-Doctor of Chiropractic students who matriculated during or after Spring, 2018 must achieve a CGPA of 2.25 or higher at the end of each trimester of enrollment.
+Doctor of Chiropractic students who matriculated during or after Spring 2018 must achieve a CGPA of 2.25 or higher at the end of each trimester of enrollment.

-DOCTOR OF HEALTH PROFESSIONS EDUCATION & MASTER OF SCIENCE PROGRAMS
+DOCTOR OF HEALTH PROFESSIONS EDUCATION, DOCTOR OF EDUCATION & MASTER OF SCIENCE PROGRAMS

-Doctor of Health Professions Education (DHPE) and Master of Science students must achieve a CGPA of 3.0 or higher at the end of each trimester of enrollment.
-Registered Dietitian students must obtain a grade of B and higher in all courses completed.
+Doctor of Health Professions Education (DHPE), Doctor of Education (EdD) and Master of Science students must achieve a CGPA of 3.0 or higher at the end of each trimester of enrollment.
+Registered Dietitian students must obtain a grade of B or higher in all courses completed.